3 Ways Visual-Spatial Kids Draw the Short Straw

 School is not designed for the visual-spatial learning style

 In most classrooms, children are taught in a way that is perfect for the 25% of children who strongly prefer a left-brained approach to learning.

 What does this mean?
-Left-brained children can sit and listen, will learn steps for solving a problem, are good with symbols, words, verbal expression, and tend to be able to review, study and memorize stuff.
+Left-brained children can sit and listen, will learn steps for solving a problem, are good with symbols, words, verbal expression, and tend to be able to review, study and memorize things.

-So by virtue of the very way we consider to be THE RIGHT WAY to teach is exactly wrong for visual-spatial learners.
+So by virtue of the very way we consider to be "the right way" to teach is exactly wrong for visual-spatial learners.

 Short Straw #2

 The failure of visual-spatials will be met with censure